IPENZ New Zealand Skilled Migration Assessment

 The process of IPENZ New Zealand Skilled Migration Assessment

-The overview of the process that the organization follows to assess the eligibility of the applicants for the process of IPENZ New Zealand Skilled Migration Assessment is given below:
+Below is the overview of the process that the organization follows to assess the eligibility of the applicants for the operation of the IPENZ New Zealand Skilled Migration Assessment:

 People 55 years or younger who possess the skills necessary for the country’s economic growth can only apply for New Zealand’s skilled migration visa.
 It enables you to live, study and work in the country forever.
 You can include your spouse and children who are 24 or younger in the application.
-Recently, only those whose score in their visa application is 160 points or more are considered eligible for this visa.
+Recently, only those whose visa application scores 160 points or more have been eligible for this visa.

-You must show your skills in the ‘Work Experience’ section of your visa.
-The professional engineers must submit a KA02 form to prove their skills, a Knowledge Assessment for evaluation by Engineering New Zealand (previously known as IPENZ).
+You must show your skills in your visa’s ‘Work Experience’ section.
+The professional engineers must submit a KA02 form to prove their skills and a Knowledge Assessment for evaluation by Engineering New Zealand (previously known as IPENZ).

 The KA02 form consists of the following five steps:

 1. Instructions and Guidance

 Demonstrate that your skills and knowledge are better enough to solve ‘complex engineering problems.

 Prepare the Knowledge Assessment form to prove that you match the knowledge profile of the Washington Accord.